 Always review and update pertinent patient information, like insurance and guarantor information.
 Regularly assess patient forms and info needs, and as regulation or processes that need patient consent are added, import those forms into your system.
 To avoid double entry of a patient in the PM, have a clear system look-up to pull up past patient information.
 For example, search date of birth and full name before adding a patient to your PM.
 Duplicate patients cause confusion and more work merging data, so have thorough search steps in place.

 Avoid calling patients after the visit to collect payment by verifying insurance upon check-in.
 While some PMs include a real-time insurance verification button in the patient insurance screen, not all PMs have this time-saving option.
 If your PM doesn’t have this option, make sure staff calls or checks the insurance payer’s portal during (or if possible, before) the patient visit to make sure insurance is valid.

 Verifying insurance up front is important for your clinic to collect both the correct co-pay and/or charge the correct amount if the patient responsibility is higher — especially if insurance is expired, incorrect, or non-existent.
 Collecting money from patients is much easier while they are physically in the clinic; so collect money upfront instead of risking patient responsibility going to collections.

-Ensure successful registration practices in your PM by defining which people will collect what information in the software.
+Ensure successful registration practices in your practice management system by defining which people will collect what information in the software.
 If you have a larger clinic, or your reception process is unique, define roles and always have backup personnel trained.
 An updated and defined training program for new hires is also an important software best practice for ensuring proper PM use.